NativeScript/summer-of-nativescript/june/lab.md

-# Summer of NativeScript: July Lab
+# Summer of NativeScript: June Lab

 ## What you're building